IronFoundry/ironfoundry.github.io/downloads/index.md

 * [Log an issue](https://github.com/ironfoundry/if_release/issues)

 #### Iron Foundry Service Broker
-[if-service-broker](https://github.com/IronFoundry/if-service-broker) Service Broker  is a Microsoft .Net based service broker for Cloud Foundry v2.
+[if-service-broker](https://github.com/IronFoundry/if-service-broker) Service Broker  is a Microsoft .NET based service broker for Cloud Foundry v2.
 It uses WebAPI to host the services.
-The service broker ships with one service for Microsoft Sql Server.
+The service broker ships with one service for Microsoft SQL Server.
 This service will provision databases and users for applications.
-It can be extend to include any plans you want to offer.
+It can be extended to include any plans you want to offer.

 The broker assumes SQL Server 2012.
 It uses Contained Databases, which is new functionality in SQL Server 2012.